feroooooo/NeuroBridge/README.md

 ```

 # Contact
-For any inquiries or further information, feel free to contact us: wjzhang1218@163.com ✉️
+For any inquiries or further information, feel free to contact me: wjzhang1218@163.com ✉️